 The Costa Rican government takes the corona crisis very seriously.
 When the first infections were confirmed at the beginning of March, the government responded very quick and adequate.
-A curvey was enforced and the airports, borders and businesses were closed in an attempt to prevent the spread of the virus.
-This approach proved effective and the total number of infections (450 on the peak) and deaths (total 12) remained very limited.
+A curfew was enforced and the airports, borders and many businesses were closed in an attempt to prevent the spread of the virus.
+This approach proved effective and the total number of infections (450 at the peak) and deaths (total 12) remained very limited.

 At the end of July 2020, Costa Rica finds itself in a second corona wave.
 This time, the virus gets around faster.
 This seems to be the result of a reduced alertness on the part of the Costa Ricans, who are longing for the country to reopen because of the major economic consequences.

 Do you want to know the current numbers and statistics?
 Scroll down to the bottom of this page for an extensive info sheet of the Costa Rican government.

 During this second wave, the epicenter of the crisis is the “central valley”.
 That is the region in and around the capital San Jose and the airport in Alajuela.
 The vast majority (about 3 out of a total of 5 million) of the Costa Ricans live in this region.
 It is the economic heart of the country, but not a significant destination for tourism.